jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ### Add a figure directive

-🛠 In `01-paper.md`: replace the image and paragraph with a figure directive
+🛠 In `01-paper.md`: replace the image and paragraph with a figure directive.

+Replace:

 ```markdown
 ![](./images/citations.png)
 **Figure 1**: Citations are rendered with a popup directly inline.
 ```

+with:

 ```markdown
 :::{figure} ./images/citations.png